priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ### Overview

 Integrate messaging into your mobile apps and website without developing or maintaining any infrastructure.
 Register at https://www.applozic.com

-Want to contribute?
-Drop us a mail at   ` contact@applozic.com `

 ### Getting Started